krosengr4/ReadMe-Generator/Develope/your_README/ReadMe.md

 ## License
-For more information about the license, please go here: https://opensource.org/license/mit/
+For more information about the license, please follow this link: No license

 ## Questions
 If you have any questions, email me at rosenkev4@gmail.com